mehulagg/gitlab/doc/user/clusters/agent/index.md

 You may see such error if you configured `wss` as `kas-address` on the agent side but KAS on the server side is not available via `wss`.
 To fix it, you need to make sure that the same schemes are configured on both sides.
-Note that it is currently not possible to set `grpc` scheme due to the issue [It is not possible to configure gitlab-kas to work with grpc without directly editing gitlab-kas deployment](https://gitlab.com/gitlab-org/gitlab/-/issues/276888).
+Note that it is currently not possible to set `grpc` scheme due to the issue [It is not possible to configure KAS to work with grpc without directly editing gitlab-kas deployment](https://gitlab.com/gitlab-org/gitlab/-/issues/276888).
 While the issue is in progress, to use `grpc` you may directly edit the deployment via `kubectl edit deployment gitlab-kas` and change `--listen-websocket=true` to `--listen-websocket=false`.
 After that you should be able to use `grpc://gitlab-kas.<YOUR-NAMESPACE>:5005`.

-#### Decompressor is not installed for grpc-encoding
+#### Agent logs - Decompressor is not installed for grpc-encoding

 ```plaintext
 {"level":"warn","time":"2020-11-05T05:25:46.916Z","msg":"GetConfiguration.Recv failed","error":"rpc error: code = Unimplemented desc = grpc: Decompressor is not installed for grpc-encoding \"gzip\""}